xpxaxsxi/qqospath/README.md

 # qqospath
-Windows file path to path_segments  conversion that uses quasi quotations
+Windows file path to path_segments  conversion that uses quasi quotations.
+Write commands as they are written in the Windows cmd.exe console window, inside a prolog program.

 A learning project where I took a deep dive to quasi quoting.